jonathansanchez/Drupal8Ajax/README.md

-# Drupal DDD Module
+# Drupal 8 Module AJAX

-This is a simple Drupal 8 module to uncouple code and framework based on DDD.
+This is a simple Drupal 8 module that use AJAX.

-1. Implements Domain Services (like a use case).
-2. Dependency Inversion Pattern.
-2. Dependency Inversion Principle (SOLID).